prebid/identity-gatekeeper/proposals/PARRROT.md

 # PARRROT: The Publisher Auction Responsibility Retention Revision of TurtleDove

 ## Introduction
+Google recently released a new proposal named [DoveKey](https://github.com/google/rtb-experimental/tree/master/proposals/dovekey) which "simplifies the bidding and auction aspects of TURTLEDOVE by introducing a third-party KEY-value server."

-Dove Key improves TURTLEDOVE so that interest group ads can be updated in real time and ad quality controls can be respected.
+DoveKey improves [TURTLEDOVE](https://github.com/WICG/turtledove/) so that interest group ads can be updated in real time and ad quality controls can be respected.
 While there are still some outstanding questions about its feasibility we think its a step in the right direction.

 If adopted and concerns about scale resolved, the main outstanding issue with TURTLEDOVE would be browser control of the auction.